hariniyennu/Javascript-Learning/README.md

 # Javascript-Learning
-A comprehensive guidJavaScript, covering all fundamental concepts, syntax, and examples from the basics to more advanced topics.
+A comprehensive guide of JavaScript, covering all fundamental concepts, syntax, and examples from the basics to more advanced topics.